What is an Assessor?

 As an Assessor, you'll offer guidance, mentoring and encouragement to participants as they undertake the section of the Award that you are assessing.
 You'll assess a participant's involvement, and improvement, in their chosen activity for as long as it takes them to complete the Award, signing off their Record Books and writing short reports for them once they have met their time requirements.
 There is no competition between participants and no set standards as to what they should achieve.

 An Assessor can be an appropriately-skilled volunteer or an Award Leader (if they are suitably knowledgeable about the activity being assessed) but an Assessor cannot be a family member.

 What should be included in an Assessors Report?

 - A comment on anything that they did particularly well.

-- A comment on their effort, regularity that they participated in the chosen activity and any improvement that they have made.
+- A comment on their effort, how often they participated in the chosen activity and about any improvement that they have made.

 - The start and end date that the participant did the chosen activity for.

-- Please sign the Record Book and state any relevant qualifications you have.
+- Sign-off the activity in the participant's Online Record Book once they have completed it, and date it.
+Also state any relevant qualifications you have.

-- The Service and Adventurous Journey sections require training/briefing to be undertaken before the activity is started and the training/briefing is noted in the Record Book, signed and dated.
+- The Service and Adventurous Journey sections require training/briefing to be undertaken before the activity is started and the training/briefing is verified and dated in the Online Record Book.

 - Participants are free to select as broad or as restricted an aspect of the chosen interest as they wish.
 It is not a rigid syllabus, except where safety is concerned.

 - Any activity done prior to the participant registering for the Award cannot be counted.
-The start date of the Award should be written in the participant's Record Book.
+The start date of the Award should be recorded in the participant's Online Record Book.

-- Involvement in the Adventurous Journey Section will require you to communicate with the participant's Award Leader to ensure that you are aware of all of the requirements of this Section.
+- Involvement in the Adventurous Journey section requires you to communicate with the participant's Award Leader to ensure that you are aware of all of the requirements of this section.
 Because of the nature of Adventurous Journey expeditions, there are slightly different rules in place for Expedition Assessors.